-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Preservation Office (THPO).
 VI.
-GEOLOGY AND SOILS Would the Pr roject: Expose people or structures to pote substantial adverse effects, includin of loss, injury, or death involving: i) Rupture of a known earthquake fa as delineated on the most recent Alquist-Priolo Earthquake Fault Zon Map issued by the State Geologist fa area or based on other substantial e of a known fault? ing or the $\boxtimes$
+GEOLOGY AND SOILS -- Would the Project:

+a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving:

+i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?

-A Geotechnical Investigation report was prepared for the project by Sladden Engineering.
-Review of current mappings, digital imagery, and site investigation appear to indicate the site is not located on any known active, potentially active, or inactive fault traces.
-Per the EQFAULT computer program, the closest active faults to the site are the Southern and San Bernardino branches of the San Andreas Fault, both located less than 2 kilometers away from the site.
+A Preliminary Geotechnical Investigation and Percolation Testing report was prepared for the project by Geocon West, Inc. According to this report, according to current mapping and report materials appear to indicate, the site is not located on any known active, potentially active, or inactive fault traces.
+The closest active faults to the site are the South Branch of the San Andreas Fault located approximately 1.75 miles south-southwest of the site, and the North Branch of the San Andreas Fault located approximately 2 miles northeast of the site.
 Additionally, the site does not lie within a State or County Fault Hazard Zone.